- What is the price of the test?

 If you are not able to reconnect and speak to the proctor via the LogMeIn chat function, call ProctorU at 1-855-772-8678 for assistance.

 Scoring and Reporting

-- Will I see my scores at the test center when I take the computer-based GRE revised General Test?
+- Will I see my scores at the end of my test when I take the GRE General Test?

-After completing the computer-based GRE revised General Test, you will be given the opportunity to Report or Cancel your scores.
-If you choose Report Scores, you will see your unofficial scores for the Verbal Reasoning and Quantitative Reasoning measures at the test center.
-Because of the Analytical Writing essay scoring process, you will not be able to view your Analytical Writing score at the testing center.
+After completing the GRE General Test, you will be given the opportunity to report or cancel your scores.
+If you choose Report Scores, you will see your unofficial Verbal Reasoning and Quantitative Reasoning scores.
+Because of the Analytical Writing essay scoring process, you will not be able to view your Analytical Writing score.

-Three scores are reported on the GRE revised General Test:
+Three scores are reported on the GRE General Test:

 - A Verbal Reasoning score is reported on a 130–170 score scale, in 1-point increments.